microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 In this abstraction level, you have full control (and responsibility) for the entire operating system, but not the hardware.
 This isolates all process space and provides an entire "Virtual Machine" to applications.
 For scale-out systems, a Virtual Machine allows for a distribution and control of complete computer environments using only software.

-You can <a href="https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/tlfs" target="_blank">read the details of Microsoft's Hypervisor here</a>.
+You can <a href="https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/tlfs" target="_blank">read the details of Microsoft's Hypervisor here</a>, and [the VMWare approach is detailed here](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vcenterhost.doc/GUID-302A4F73-CA2D-49DC-8727-81052727A763.html).
+Another popular Hypervisor is [VirtualBox, which you can read more about here](https://www.virtualbox.org/manual/UserManual.html).

 <h3>Containers <i>(Docker)</i></h3>

 The next level of Abstraction is a <i>Container</i>.
 There are various types of Container technologies, in this workshop, you will focus on the docker container format, as implemented in the <a href="https://mobyproject.org/" target="_blank">Moby framework</a>.

-A Container is provided by the Container Runtime (Such as [containerd](https://containerd.io/)]) runtime engine, which sits above the operating system (Windows or Linux).
+A Container is provided by the Container Runtime (Such as [containerd](https://containerd.io/)]) runtime engine, which sits on the operating system (Windows or Linux).
 In this abstraction, you do not control the hardware <i>or</i> the operating system.
-The Container has a very small Kernel in it, and can contain binaries such as Python, R, SQL Server, or other binaries.
-A Container with all its binaries is called an <i>Image</i>.
-You create a container from a file.
+In general, you create a manifest (in the case of Docker a "dockerfile") which is a text file containing the binaries, code, files or other assets you want to run in a Container.
+You then "build" that file into a binary object called an "Image", which you can then store in a "Repository".
+Now you can use the runtime commands to download (pull) that Image from the Repository and run it on your system.
+This running, protected memory space is now a "Container".

-<i>(NOTE: The Container Image Kernel can run on Windows or Linux, but you will focus on the Linux Kernel Containers in this workshop.)</i>
+> NOTE: The Container service runs natively on Linux, but in Windows it often runs in a Virtual Machine environment running Linux as a VM.
+So in Windows you may see several layers of abstraction for Containers to run.

 <br>
 <img style="height: 300;" src="https://docs.docker.com/images/Container%402x.png?raw=true">